Personal Property at 1745 Brian Court: Dr. Myria Petrou and Dr. Bradley Foerster Requests to Tarick Seifeddine

 Please let us know how we can get the belongings you stored for us including our piano…

-No record reflects that Tarick Seifeddine returned the property.
+No record reflects that Tarick Seifeddine returned the piano.

 No response is reflected in the available record.